rkosinski/docker-symfony/README.md

 # Use xdebug!

-To use xdebug change the line `"docker.host:127.0.0.1"` in docker-compose.yml and replace 127.0.0.1 with your machine ip addres.
+To use xdebug change the line `"docker.host:127.0.0.1"` in docker-compose.yml and replace 127.0.0.1 with your machine ip address.
 If your IDE default port is not set to 5902 you should do that, too.

 You can check your host machine address by typing `ip addr show` in unix terminal.